 1978.
 KP Outer Spacers

-This 1978 advert is for a Fighter Kite offer from special packs of KP Outer Spacers crisps.
+Many Star Wars adverts feature promotions for food and drink items.
+This 1978 advert for a Fighter Kite offer from special packs of KP Outer Spacers crisps is one of the earliest food promos known in the UK.

 1978.
 Star Wars Weekly advert